See how I teach the geometry vocabulary through hands-on manipulatives, kinesthetic moves and technology use.

 More Technology to Reinforce Geometry Vocabulary

 If you’ve never used Learnzillion, I recommend it!
-It has FREE resources (including instructional videos) which you can assign DIRECTLY to Google Classroom.
+It has FREE resources (including instructional videos), which you can assign DIRECTLY to Google Classroom.
 When you hit the share button, there is a Google Classroom link.
 Then click on it and follow the screen instructions.
-It opens up your Google Classroom in another window and you proceed as usual to create an assignment.
+It opens your Google Classroom in another window, and you proceed as usual to create an assignment.

 #3 Use Games to Learn the Geometry Vocabulary

-Finally, since repetition is one of the keys to learn all this vocabulary, why not have it be fun!
+Finally, since repetition is one of the keys to learning all this vocabulary, why not have it be fun?
 This is a game I have used for many years to review all the vocabulary.
 This is helpful before a test and before standardized testing.
 It is available in my STORE.

-GEOMETRY GAMES includes 5 game boards which cover: plane shapes, solid shapes, lines and angles, quadrilaterals and triangles.
+GEOMETRY GAMES includes five game boards that cover: plane shapes, solid shapes, lines and angles, quadrilaterals, and triangles.